tech-discussions/searchpdfs/README.md

 This project demonstrates how to index PDF files and search their contents using Apache Solr, Tika, and Flask.

+## Motivation

+In today's world, we are surrounded by data in various formats like text, audio, images, and videos.
+Text data is one of the most abundant and valuable sources of information.
+With the increase in the use of PDFs, it becomes challenging to extract relevant information from them.
+This project aims to solve this problem by building a search engine that can extract text content from PDF files, index them, and allow users to search for the desired information.

+The search engine can be useful in various domains like academics, research, legal, and corporate sectors.
+It can help users save time and effort in searching for information from multiple PDF files.
+Furthermore, the project can be extended to support other formats like images, audio, and videos, making it a powerful tool for information retrieval.

+By using open-source technologies like Flask, Apache Solr, Apache PDFBox, and PyPDF2, the project is accessible to a wide range of users, who can contribute to its development and use it for their specific needs.

 ## Architecture

     +------------+    +------------+    +------------+